OCA Technical Specification

 A Format Overlay defines an input and display format for data fields.
 The data format enables conversion of the input buffer to the program variable and displays program variable data to form fields.

-attributes (see Common attributes), the Format Overlay MUST include the following attribute:
+In addition to the Mandatory attributes, the Format Overlay MUST include the following attribute:

 attribute_formats